elementor/elementor-developers-docs/src/theme-conditions/condition-check.md

 ### Front Page

-In the example below, we'll check if it's a front page:
+In the example below, we'll check to see if it's a front page:

 ```php
 class Elementor_Test_Condition extends \ElementorPro\Modules\ThemeBuilder\Conditions\Condition_Base {